omedranoc/Practice/documentation/awsCertification.md

         + Portable datacenter.

 + Data Migration:
-    + Storage gateway: Is a hybrid service that allows you to migrate data into AWS, there are three types:
+    + Storage gateway: Is a hybrid service that allows you to migrate data into AWS, there are three types, It is done asynchronously:
         + File Gateway
         + Volume Gateway
         + Tape Gateway